sodabrew/puppet-dashboard/README.markdown

    2. Or install the software using APT or RPM packages.
 See `README_PACKAGES.markdown` for instructions.

-2. Setup a MySQL database server, create a user and database for use with the Dashboard.
-For example, you might start a `mysql` session as `root` and run commands like:

-        CREATE DATABASE dashboard CHARACTER SET utf8;
-        CREATE USER 'dashboard'@'localhost' IDENTIFIED BY 'my_password';
-        GRANT ALL PRIVILEGES ON dashboard.* TO 'dashboard'@'localhost';

-3. Create a `config/database.yml` file to connect your Puppet Dashboard to this new database.
+2. Create a `config/database.yml` file to connect your Puppet Dashboard to this new database.
 Please see the `config/database.yml.example` file for further details about database configurations and environments.
 These files paths are relative to the path of the Puppet Dashboard software containing this `README.markdown` file.

+3. Setup a MySQL database server, create a user and database for use with the Dashboard.
+A rake task can be used to create the database using the configuration specified in your `config/database.yml`.
+You must `cd` into the directory with the Puppet Dashboard software containing this `README.markdown` file before running these commands.
+To create the production database, use:

+    rake RAILS_ENV=production db:create

 4. Populate the database with the tables for the Puppet Dashboard.
-You must `cd` into the directory with the Puppet Dashboard software containing this `README.markdown` file before running these commands:

    1. For typical use with the `production` environment: